ChanJoon/mpcc/README.md

   - [x] : Fix weight matrices to have dynamic costs according to $\theta^{(k)}$
   - [x] : To find out $\theta^{(k)}$, generate the bezier curve path using */target traj*
   - [ ] : Apply 0 weight to $q$ or $v$ if possible
+  - [ ] : test mpcc on lemniscate trajectory
   - [ ] : Refactoring

 ### Cost function